 A Dramatic Cinematic Journey Unfolds

-Like most actors his age and of his time, Keanu ‘the enchanting‘ Reeves started out real low.
+Like most actors his age and of his time, Keanu ‘the enchanting‘ Reeves started out really low.
 His first commercial success on the celluloid screen was to be the laugh-riot Bell and Ted’s Excellent Adventure, directed by Stephen Herek in 1989.
-This was also the year of many other top notch movies such as the Tom Hanks’ Big and several action, drama and romantic films like Steel Magnolias, Road House, Batman and Back to the Future (2).
+This was also the year of many other top-notch movies such as the Tom Hanks’ Big and several actions, drama and romantic films like Steel Magnolias, Road House, Batman and Back to the Future (2).
 Young Keanu suddenly went from being a nobody into this reluctant comic star overnight.

 Keanu’s most loved action movie role in a checkered career has been The Matrix, the 1999 mega blockbuster that made him the highest paid actor leapfrogging the two Tom’s of Hollywood; Hanks and Cruise.

 An Action Hero Who Romanced And Swayed Audiences World Wide